JuanMore/JuanMore/README.md

 ___

 - 🔭 I’m currently working on a full stack application using Express, Node; EJS, MongoDB, Bootstrap and Passport.
-- 🌱 I'm currenlty wading through ReactJS and I have an interest in discovering SQL and Material UI.
+- 🌱 I'm currenlty learning React.js and I have an interest in discovering SQL and Material UI.
 - 👯 I’m looking for a role as a Front-End Developer.
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://twitter.com/moreno_dev or info@juanmoreno.dev
 - ⚡ Check out: https://www.polywork.com/moreno_dev
 - ⚡ Fun facts: I'm a dad of one!
-I have an AS Degree in CS and I'm self-taught in Front-End Web Development and I love to go fishing, airsoft and hiking.
+I have an AS Degree in CS and I'm self-taught in Front-End Web Development; I love to go fishing, play airsoft and hiking.

 ___
 <div align="center">